ruiyu0/ruiyu0.github.io/_pages/about.md

   image: "../images/UofL_background.jpg"
 ---

-I am a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">CSE department at University of Louisville (UofL)</a>.
+I am a Tenure-Track Assistant Professor in the <a href="https://engineering.louisville.edu/academics/departments/computer">CSE department at University of Louisville (UofL)</a>, and am also affiliated with the <a href="https://engineering.louisville.edu/research/centersinstitutes/larri/">Louisville Automation & Robotics Research Institute (LARRI)</a>.
 I received my PhD in Information Sciences and Technology from the Pennsylvania State University in 2023, and my Bachelor's and Master's degrees from Tsinghua University.

 I lead the **Intelligent Vision and Interaction Lab**.
 Our research vision is to advance artificial intelligence to better understand our world and augment human capabilities.
 To achieve this, our work bridges foundational research in visual representation and synthesis with human-centered applications, focusing on creating trustworthy AI for society and pioneering new tools for medicine and healthcare.